dart-lang/language/accepted/future-releases/0546-patterns/feature-specification.md

 *   The `...` element is not the last element in the map pattern.

-### Rest patterns
+### Rest elements

-Like lists, map patterns can also have a rest pattern.
+Like lists, map patterns can also have a rest element.
 However, there's no well-defined notion of a map "minus" some set of matched entries.
-Thus, the rest pattern doesn't allow a subpattern to capture the "remaining" entries.
+Thus, only a non-matching rest element is allowed.

-Also, there is no ordering to entries in a map, so we only allow the `...` to appear as the last element.
+Also, there is no ordering to entries in a map, so we only allow the `...` to appear as the last entry.
 Appearing anywhere else would send a confusing, meaningless signal.

 In practice, this means that the only purpose of `...` in a map pattern is to